elec-e8408-mini-project-2025/project-documentation/design-report.md

 ### Requirements

-The web application and the scripts have been designed for a Linux based Operating System.
-It is recommended to use the application on a Linux based Operating System.
+The Hiking Tour Assistant Data Storage web application and the scripts have been designed for a Linux based Operating System.
 The web application officially supports Raspberry Pi3B+ with a Raspian Operating System.

 The minimum Python version is 3.10.
 Versions for dependencies are listed in requirements.txt.
 Use of virtual environment is adviced, as detailed below in installation instructions.